Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

 The only thing that differs from the previous analysis is the last term in the right hand side.
 Except for this term the proof proceeds as before.
 We will therefore here only show how this term may be bounded.
 After an integration by parts we have

 Note that under our assumptions $\|\bfbeta'\|_{L^\infty(Q)} \sim \mu^{\frac12} \leq \|\bfbeta\|^{\frac12}_{L^\infty(Q)} h^{\frac12}$ leading to

-\end{proof}\\ It follows that the consistency error is of the same order as the discretization error.
+\end{proof} It follows that the consistency error is of the same order as the discretization error.
 If the P\'eclet number is large, the contribution from the discretization error can be assumed to be dominating and the same order of convergence as in the unperturbed case should be observed, until the P\'eclet number becomes so small that the inconsistency dominates.
 This means that in the high P\'eclet regime, if data are known to be rough, noise in the velocities satisying the constraint on $\bfbeta'$ may be neglected.
-Hence in any stochastic analysis or computation at high Reynolds number fluctutations must be larger than $\mu^{\frac12}$ to be essential.